InhyeLee-Data/MachineLearning2020/1.MovieReview_NLP_Supervised/README.md

 Though they seemed to have small effects, I’m not entirely sure how significantly the performance improved due to these features.
 In my case, the size of n-features in the vectorizer proved to be the most important factor to benefit the performance.

-#### Alpha
+#### Alpha => Model Normalization
 “Alpha” value made a bit of contribution to improve the quality of the prediction for individual models.
 In the case of the  Logistic Regression model (LGS), which I chose for my final submission, the True Positive prediction improved after I lowered the alpha to 0.5 (previously set to 10).
 For the Ridge Regression model (RDG), alpha was lowered to 1.5 (previously set to 3), and it made a minor improvement for the model.

 #### Final Choice
 In the previous submission, the True Positive rate was almost indiscernible for both LGS and RDG so I went with RDG for its lower FP rate.
 This time, I chose LGS for its improved True Positive rate with the testing set (0.859 -> 0.89), though the False Positive rate increased a tad bit as well (0.117->0.12).
 RDG still showed the lowest False Positive rate among all models, on the other hand.
+I am curious to see the model performance with the new unseen data.

 #### Training Set Plot
 ![Plot](ML1_Fin_TrainingSet.png)